-Choose the program you would like to work with.
-Our foster parents are certified by either the Oregon Youth Authority of Department of Human Services/Child Welfare.
-This depends on the age and the program of the youth that you are interest in welcoming into your home.
+- Choose the program you would like to work with.
+Our foster parents are certified by the Oregon Youth Authority or Department of Human Services/Child Welfare.
+This depends on the age and the program of the youth that you are interested in welcoming into your home.

-Home must pass a physical environment inspection which includes assuring that there is adequate bedroom space for child and the home provides a safe, friendly environment.
+- Pass a physical environment inspection which includes assuring that there is adequate bedroom space for a child and the home provides a safe, friendly environment.

-Program Supervisors will be calling regarding children that have been referred to the program in which you have expressed interest.
+A Program Supervisor will call you regarding children that have been referred to the program in which you have expressed interest.
 Before a child is placed, you will review the child’s file and you can either accept or decline taking the child into your home.

 During the certification process, the Program Supervisor will call you each week to check in and see how things are progressing and answer any questions or concerns you may have.
 We think it is important that you remain part of this process and talk to us frequently.

-12 hrs.
-Multidimensional Treatment Foster Care (MTFC) Training – Training at OCP Office
+Treatment Foster Care Oregon™ (TFCO™) Training – Training at OCP Office (12hrs)